cmb-chula/comp-biol-3000788/README.md

 All slides and handouts are provided in English.

+Here is a [guide](https://github.com/cmb-chula/comp-biol-3000788/blob/main/Video_study_guide.xlsx) of the keywords and key concepts to look out for while watching the videos.

 ## Announcements
 Announcements and accumulated interesting discussions will be posted in the *Discussion*.
 Please check them for more contents.